-Hillary Clinton has been diagnosed with pneumonia by her personal doctor after the US Democratic presidential candidate fell ill at a 9/11 memorial.
+Hillary Clinton has been diagnosed with pneumonia, her personal doctor announced, after the US Democratic presidential candidate fell ill at a 9/11 memorial.

 The episode has renewed focus on her health less than two months before an election.

-Just hours earlier, a video was posted on social media, apparently showing Clinton stumbling and her knees buckling, before being helped by aides into a black van leaving the site of the September 11, 2001 attack in New York City.
+She was diagnosed on Friday, the doctor said, but her condition was not made public until Sunday afternoon.
+Hours earlier, a video was posted on social media, apparently showing Clinton stumbling and her knees buckling, before being helped by aides into a black van leaving the site of the September 11, 2001 attack in New York.

-Democratic Congressman Joe Crowley said that it was "stiflingly hot", and he himself had to leave the ceremony.
+Democratic Congressman Joe Crowley told reporters that it was "stiflingly hot", and he himself had to leave the ceremony.

-Clinton's doctor, Dr Lisa Bardack, said in a statement that her patient had been experiencing a cough related to allergies and that an examination on Friday showed it was pneumonia.
+Clinton's doctor, Lisa Bardack, said in a statement that the veteran politician has been experiencing a cough related to allergies and that an examination on Friday showed it was pneumonia.

 "She was put on antibiotics and advised to rest and modify her schedule.
 While at this morning's event, she became overheated and dehydrated.
 I have just examined her and she is now re-hydrated and recovering nicely," Bardack said.